jaenfigueroa/MnCraft/README.md

 You can test the project at the following [link](https://jaenfigueroa.github.io/JaenCraft/).

-## 📌 YouTube Curse
+## 📌 YouTube
-To create this project step by step I invite you to take the free course, which will be available soon on the [YouTube channel](https://www.youtube.com/@JaenDeveloper).
+To create this project step by step I invite you to watch the tutorial, which will be available soon on the [YouTube channel](https://www.youtube.com/@JaenDeveloper).